 - he has direct access to the historical instructional texts through his understanding of Sanskrit and Pali,

 - he is an excellent teacher because he has taught physiology and neuroscience for many years,

 - his lineage is novel in that it combines teachings and practices from both the Theravada and Kagyu traditions.

 In addition to his excellent book, Culadasa offers hundreds of recorded teachings, guided meditations, and Q&A sessions on his website, DharmaTreasure.org.
-I am currently in Culadasa’s two-year meditation teacher training program and hope to receive authorization to teach (at least the basics!) sometime in the relatively near future.
+I am currently in Culadasa’s two-year meditation teacher training program and I am authorized to teach the basics (through Stage 4) of his tradition.

 I also study with Culadasa’s student Tucker Peck, who in addition to being an overall wonderful person is also also a thoughtful teacher and friend.
 In addition to teaching meditation classes in Tucson, AZ, he offers an online “eSangha” on Google Hangouts that gives meditation students like me a weekly opportunity to ask questions and motivate and inspire one another.